mstksg/inCode/copy/entries/monad-plus-3.md

     (`λ: ` represents a command at the interactive prompt ghci, and `:t` asks for the type of whatever comes after it)

-3. Here we define custom methods for printing out a `Move`
+3. Here we define custom functions for printing out a `Move`

 4. Here is a type synonym `Plan`.
 Every time we use `Plan` as a type, we really mean `[Move]`, and the compiler treats the two things as the same.